pryadadev/react-todo/README.md

-# Todo App by Mikhail Pryada
+# Training todo project in React